eficode-academy/istio-katas/004-egress-traffic.md

 # Summary

-In exercise 1 you saw how to route incoming traffic through an ingress gateway.
-This allows you to apply istio traffic management features to the sentences service.
-For example, you could do a blue/green deploy of two different versions of the sentence service.

-In exercise 2 you created a service entry to allow access to an external service.
+In these exercises you created a service entry to allow access to an external service.
 This is a pretty common use case.
 A lot of service meshes will have a `REGISTRY_ONLY` policy defined for security reasons.
 So you should be aware of what a service entry does.